CyborgsDream/dev/README.md

-# Running the demos locally
+# Running the apps locally

 To avoid browser CORS restrictions when loading the ES module in `script.js`, start a simple HTTP server from the repository root: